with egg mass

 ranges from red to yellow with numerous small, white spots and ocelli.

-The mantle is margined in yellow, dark blue and light blue, but in some
+The mantle is margined in yellow, dark blue and light blue although in some

-animals the dark and light blue are reversed.
+animals the dark and light blue are reversed in order.
 The foot is bright yellow

 at depths of 3-20 m (10-65 ft).
 It's diurnally active.
 A 39 mm animal